 Who should receive the different types of vaccine?

 The vaccine against group C is offered to all babies as part of the childhood immunisation programme.

-Three doses are needed to be given to make sure your child develops a really good immune response to protect them against this disease.
+Two doses are needed to be given to make sure your child develops a really good immune response to protect them against this disease.
 It is thought to give lifelong immunity, so booster doses later in life are not needed.